richasingh15/Book-Sniffer---An-Online-Book-Store/README.md

-CRUD Operation used to add books by the store manager Employee and Manager can view the order lists
-Cutomers can delete books from the cart
+CRUD Operation used to add books by the store manager Employee and Manager can view the order lists Customers can delete books from the cart
 Customers can update personal information
 Managers can update existing products in cart